JonesTony/Sample-Work/README.md

 ## TimeZone
  - Eastern Standard

-# Programming Lanaguages
+# Programming Languages
 - Shell coding
 - bash
 - Python

 # Overview
-This assignment covered using txt files to create outputs to get desired results that we need.
+This assignment covered using .txt files to create outputs and get the desired results.
-Similar to assignment 3, it generated results to an OUTPUT directory when running certain commands.
+Similar to assignment 3, it generated results in an OUTPUT directory when running certain commands.